 HIV is a retrovirus, which means it has genes composed of ribonucleic acid (RNA) molecules.
 Like all viruses, HIV replicates inside host cells.
 It's considered a retrovirus because it uses an enzyme, reverse transcriptase, to convert RNA into DNA [source: Lu et al.].

-To understand how HIV infects the body, let's look at the virus's basic structure.
-Here are the basic parts of the virus:
+To understand how HIV infects the body, let's look at the virus's basic structure:

 - Viral envelope: This is the outer coat of the virus.
 It's composed of two layers of fatty molecules, called lipids.
 Embedded in the viral envelope are proteins from the host cell.
 There are also about 72 copies of so-called Env protein, which protrudes from the envelope surface.
 Env consists of a cap made of three or four molecules called glycoprotein (gp) 120 and a stem consisting of three to four gp41 molecules.